biomedia-mira/drop2/README.md

 }
 ```

-If you make use of the code, please cite one of these papers in any resulting publications.
+If you make use of *drop2*, it would be great if you cite one of these papers in any resulting publications.

+## Historical note

+The original idea for using discrete MRF optimization for image registration was developed back in 2006 by Ben Glocker and Nikos Paragios.
+The core algorithm has been patended (Pub.
+No. [WO/2009/010860](https://patentscope.wipo.int/search/en/detail.jsf?docId=WO2009010860)).

 ## Dependencies